Skip to content

 run: mvn -B -DskipTests compile

-- name: Apply release plan
+- name: Create or update release PR

 env: